 There is a new model of retailing emerging, "with brands having a core website that covers the majority of purchases", he says.

-"With a number of high-touch, physical 'brand experiences' on top of that platform - allowing the customer to really engage with the brand."'It's a whole journey'
+"With a number of high-touch, physical 'brand experiences' on top of that platform - allowing the customer to really engage with the brand."

 For Bec Clarke, founder and chief executive of jewellers Astley Clarke, it is all about "allowing customers to shop how they want".